Brandfetch/n8n-nodes-brandfetch/README.md

 - **Client ID** — used for the **Search** resource.
 Sent as the `c` query parameter.

 Both can be found in your [Brandfetch developer dashboard](https://developers.brandfetch.com/dashboard/keys).
 Add them to the Brandfetch credential in n8n.

-Refer to the [Brandfetch authentication docs](https://docs.brandfetch.com/reference/authentication) for more information.

 ## Compatibility